francinehahn/mini-market-frontend/readme.md

 # Mini Market

-This is an exercise to practice some of the following technologies:
+This is an exercise that simulates a supermarket software.
+Data was consumed from an API Rest developed by me.
+The link of the github repository is: https://github.com/francinehahn/mini-market-backend

+## Technologies
 * React.js
 * Styled-components
-* API consumption

-Data was consumed from an API Rest developed by me.
-The link of the github repository is: https://github.com/francinehahn/mini-market-backend

 ## Functionalities
 * To register a new client or select one of the registered clients;